jeremydaw/idt/README.md

 (in subdirectory orlowska-idt)
 Dawson and Gore,
-Machine-checked Meta-theory of Dual-Tableaux for Intuitionistic Logic and the proofs described in it (in subdirectory hol).
+Machine-checked Meta-theory of Dual-Tableaux for Intuitionistic Logic in the monograph
+"Ewa Orłowska on Relational Methods in Logic and Computer Science" and the proofs described in it (in subdirectory hol).

 The proof were last run using HOL built from github commit